ibedoor/final-project-SDA/README.md

 Note that the output of this cell is describing a number of parameters like copy_X, fit_intercept, etc. for the model.
 The parameters will change depending on the model chosen.

 Predict using the trained model
 Once the model is trained, it’s ready to make predictions.
-We can use the predict method on the model and pass x_test as a parameter to get the output as lr_preds.
+I used the predict method on the model and pass x_test as a parameter to get the output as lr_preds.

 <img width="500" height="200" src="preds.png">

 I need to check to see how well my model is performing on the test data.
 For this, I evaluate my model by finding the mean squared error produced by the model.
-Mean squared error is a built in function, and we are using NumPy’s mean squared error function (mean_squared_error)
+Mean squared error is a built in function, and I am using NumPy’s mean squared error function (mean_squared_error)

 <img width="500" height="200" src="mean_squared_error.png">